Home » Articles » Parenting » Get the facts: Returning to work after maternity leave

 Keeping in touch days

 The Fair Work Act (FW Act) allows team members, like yourself, to remain connected to their workplaces for up to 10 paid days while on parental leave.
 This is an awesome idea and one I’d recommend you take advantage of because evidence shows it helps support mental health and confidence levels when returning to work.
-Keeping in touch will definitely reduce that feeling of exclusion.
+Keeping in touch will reduce that feeling of exclusion.

 Some examples of how you can keep in touch include: